What about..Litter training your rabbit!

 Placing a hay feeder next to the litter box so the rabbit has to hop into the box in order to eat is helpful in establishing good litter box habits.

 Puppy pens help limit your rabbit’s space so that he/she can get acclimated to the area and get used to going in the litter box.

 - Information in this article was taken from the following sources.
 We hope it’s useful!

-- Budgies for sale at Edenzone
+- Pets Supplies at Edenzone Pets.

 - Look at this on eBay